The Clear Edge

 Don’t Compress Client Communication Quality

-Why: your reputation in the market depends on how you treat clients who leave.
 One angry client talking about “sudden price gouging” damages your ability to attract premium replacements.
-Handle transitions with class.

 Don’t Skip Client Quality Analysis

-Knowing which 30-40% you’re willing to lose is not optional.
 If you raise prices blindly and lose your best clients while keeping the worst clients, you’ve destroyed value.
-Spend weeks 1-2 doing real analysis.
-Calculate effective hourly rates.
-Identify quality patterns.
-Make a strategic churn prediction.

-Don’t Raise Prices Without Positioning Upgrade
+Don’t Raise Prices Without a Positioning Upgrade

-Update: website copy, LinkedIn profile, sales conversations, service description.
-Your positioning must match the new pricing tier.
+• Update: website copy, LinkedIn profile, sales conversations, service description.

 Here’s how to compress your own $10K→$30K timeline from twenty weeks to ten weeks using aggressive pricing.